On March 31, 2026, Donald Trump issued an executive order entitled "ENSURING CITIZENSHIP VERIFICATION AND INTEGRITY IN FEDERAL ELECTIONS".

 Read Judge Nichols' official ruling here.

-On March 29, 2026, the USPS published its 20-page proposed rule in the Federal Register.
+On May 29, 2026, the USPS published its 20-page proposed rule in the Federal Register.

 The proposed rule requires that for federal elections, states must send the federal government a list of all registered voters to which they are sending mail-in and absentee ballots, and it appears to give USPS the power to block delivery of ballots to people that are not on the list.
 The rule also allows USPS to refuse delivery of ballots that do not meet new federal standards.
+Judge Nichols ruled against the lawsuit brought by the Democratic Senatorial Campaign Committee, the NAACP, and the League of United Latin American Citizens because the Trump administration has yet to implement the plans set forth in Trump's executive order and the USPS proposed rule.

 An article on the Votebeat website entitled "USPS proposal to carry out Trump's executive order could create new barriers to mail voting" has additional information.